 The beauty of this feature is with the "Labels" gadget.
 Include that gadget in the sidebar and it automatically lists all the existing labels that you had used.
 This is actually an active link list.

-You can program the way you want your labels to appear, as shown at the right.
+You can program the way you want your labels to appear, as shown below.

 When the visitor clicks on any label in the list, all the posts that have that label come up.

 Try it to get to know what it can do for you.
 That’s the best way to learn how useful this feature is.